CIS Baselines & Hardening: Practical Guide

 How often should we review baseline settings?

-At least quarterly for policy and standards, and after major platform changes, incidents, or new high-risk vendor/tool adoption.
+At least quarterly for policy and standards, and after major platform changes, incidents, or new high-risk vendor or tool adoption.
 Baselines should be treated as living operational standards.

 Related resources